 NIIF Board of Directors

-Linda Sorden Secretary
+Linda Sorden Chairperson

 Linda Sorden has more than 40 years of experience in the financial services industry.
 She served as senior loan officer, since 2010, with the Enterprise Community Loan Fund, Inc. before retiring in 2022.
 Enterprise Community Loan Fund is a certified community development financial institution providing community and economic development financing on a national level.
 Linda worked primarily in the core market of Baltimore, MD, as well as Detroit, MI, New Orleans, LA, California, Georgia, Florida and Ohio.
 She developed, underwrote and closed more than $200,000,000 in loans during her tenure at Enterprise.
 Loan products included construction finance, tax credit bridge loans, gap financing, and predevelopment loans.